 Endocannabinoid System: What You Need To Know

+The endocannabinoid system (ECS) is a biological system composed of endocannabinoids, which are endogenous lipid-based retrograde neurotransmitters.
 The endocannabinoid system has been recognized as an important modulatory system in the function of the brain, endocrine, and immune tissues.

 What is the endocannabinoid system?

 Have you ever wondered how cannabis (or THC) affected our mood and mental state?
 Well, scientists did too.
 And that’s how they discovered the endocannabinoid system.